-Ultimate Guide to the Art Gallery of Alberta
+Visitor's Guide to Edmonton's Art Gallery of Alberta

 The Art Gallery of Alberta (AGA) isn’t just a shiny piece of modern architecture in the heart of downtown Edmonton.
-It’s also one of Canada’s largest art galleries, featuring everything from Renaissance masters to modern up-and-coming art stars.
+It’s also one of Canada’s largest art galleries that features everything from Renaissance masters to modern up-and-coming art stars.
 Give yourself enough time explore all four levels.
 And don't forget to check out their latest workshops and art classes.

 The AGA has six gallery spaces, a rotating installation in the their main hall and more — so let’s break it down!
 There are 3 gallery spaces on level one (including a dedicated kids gallery), 2 gallery spaces on level two, and the largest exhibit space on the third floor.
-Frequently, there is also a display on the lower level featuring work from Art Rental & Sales or pieces from local artists.
+Frequently, there is also a display on the lower level featuring work from the gallery's Art Rental & Sales or pieces from local artists.

 Insider Tip: They rotate their exhibitions every few months and reduce the cost of admission whenever they have limited galleries open.

 Get in on everything free

 First off, pay what you may day is every Tuesday from 11:00pm-5:00pm (suggested $5 donation).
 We also suggest checking out their event calendar to line up your visit with some of their free event offerings.
-From artist talks, to movie screenings, exhibition tours (free with admission) to their roving sketch series — there’s something for everyone.
+From artist talks, to movie screenings, exhibition tours (free with admission) and even their roving sketch series — there’s something for everyone.

 Insider Tip: Got kids?
 Take them to Tours for Tots (drop-in gallery adventures for kids aged 3-5) or BMO All Day Sundays.

-Stretch out yo gams in front of some art
+Stretch it out in front of some art

 Yoga in the Gallery is a really cool way to see an exhibit and get some fitness in too.
 Each class is themed based on the exhibit it’s held in, so you can really connect with your artistic side.
 They sell full session passes (5-6 classes), but generally include drop-in spots for each week.